Torus knot

+The simplest nontrivial example is the (2,3)-torus knot, also known as the trefoil knot.

 Geometrical representation

 A torus knot can be rendered geometrically in multiple ways which are topologically equivalent (see Properties below) but geometrically distinct.
 The convention used in this article and its figures is the following.

 The (p,q)-torus knot winds q times around a circle in the interior of the torus, and p times around its axis of rotational symmetry.
 (Note: Note that this use of the roles of p and q is contrary to what appears on.
 It is also inconsistent with the pictures that appear in:).
 If p and q are not relatively prime, then we have a torus link with more than one component.

 The direction in which the strands of the knot wrap around the torus is also subject to differing conventions.
 The most common is to have the strands form a right-handed screw for p q > 0.